ThanhNguyenVN93/WPS-office-uninstaller-tool/README.md

 Contributing Code: Pull Requests (PRs) are welcome if you wish to enhance the cleanup routines or add features!

 📄 License
-This tool is released under the [Insert License Type, e.g., MIT License].
+This tool is released under the MIT License.